Signed in as:

-This choke provides an outstanding CMRR on each of the HF bands, ranging from 48 dB (on 40 meters) to 35 dB (on 10 meters).
-This balanced broadband performance is perfect for any HF antenna.
-It is especially well suited to today's popular multiband antennas, such as end feds, doublets, OCF dipoles, and multiband verticals.
+This choke provides outstanding attenuation of common mode current on each of the HF bands, ranging from 48 dB on 40 meters to 35 dB on 10 meters and 40 dB on 160 meters.
+This balanced broadband performance is perfect for multiband antennas, especially today's popular end feds, EFHW, EFRW, doublets, OCF dipoles, multiband verticals, and fan dipoles.

 We measure and publish the performance of our chokes.
 They are fully characterized, like any other important electronic component or subsystem.
 A spec sheet is included below and performance curves are provided throughout.

-This choke is designed to provide the most Common Mode Rejection possible across the entire HF spectrum, 1.8 MHz up through 30MHz.
+This choke is designed to provide the most Common Mode Rejection possible with a choke across the entire HF spectrum, 1.8 MHz up through 30MHz.
 The CMRR plot is shown below.

 Insertion Loss ranges from .01 dB at 1.9 MHz to 0.06 dB at 30 MHz.
 This loss is so small that it has no discernable effect on either transmitted or received signals.
 The Insertion Loss plot is shown below.